-Our doctor will prescribe fertility drugs that encourage the ovaries to produce multiple eggs.
-Medications contain the same hormones that the female produces to stimulate egg production.
+Our doctor will prescribe fertility drugs to encourage the ovaries to produce multiple eggs.
+Medications contain the same hormones that the female body produces to stimulate egg production.
 These medications usually contain follicle-stimulating hormone (FSH) or a combination of FSH and luteinizing hormone (LH).
-They are injected daily during the stimulation phase of the IVF cycle.
+They are injected daily during the stimulation phase.
 The goal is to produce multiple eggs that will be retrieved and fertilized via IVF.

-The IVF team will closely monitor you during the entire IVF cycle using blood tests and ultrasounds.
-When it is determined that your eggs are mature, you will receive a final injection of chorionic gonadotropin (hCG), also known as a trigger shot, to finalize the egg maturation process and prepares them for retrieval.
+The IVF team will closely monitor you during the entire IVF cycle through blood tests and ultrasounds.
+When it is determined that your eggs are mature, you will receive a final injection of chorionic gonadotropin (hCG), also known as a trigger shot, to finalize the egg maturation process and prepare you for retrieval.

 Embryos are monitored regularly during the grading cycle to determine if they are developing properly.
 A final quality assessment is carried out before transfer to identify the best-looking embryos that will be placed into the patient’s uterus.

-Once the best embryos have been selected, the next step in the IVF process is assisted hatching.
+Once the best embryos have been selected, the next step in the IVF process is to carry out assisted hatching.
 A microscopic hole is made in the zona pellucida using laser technology.
-The embryo transfer procedure is done shortly after the assisted hatching procedure.
+The embryo transfer procedure is done shortly after assisted hatching.

 The patient returns to the IVF clinic for the embryo transfer.
 This process involves using a small catheter to gently place the embryo(s) into the uterus.
 The procedure takes only 15 minutes and does not require any sedation.
-However, the patient is given a light sedative to help her feel more relaxed during the procedure.
+However, the patient is given a light sedative to help her feel more relaxed.
 A blood pregnancy test is done 12 days after the transfer to determine if pregnancy has occurred.

-The patient uses daily doses of progesterone after the egg retrieval to prepare the uterus for a potential pregnancy.
-Progesterone is a hormone that helps the uterine lining to grow and thicken.
-A thick lining creates an optimal environment for the embryos to implant and continues growing after the transfer.
+The patient uses daily doses of hormone medication after the embryo transfer to prepare her uterus for a potential pregnancy.
+This medication helps the uterine lining to grow and get thicker.
+A thick lining creates an optimal environment for the embryos to implant and continue growing after the transfer.